Simply-laced quantum connections generalising KZ: The DMT connection and the star with dual reading

-We want to show that the DMT connection is a reduction of the SLQC connection for the Harnad-dual picture to the previous one.
-The main ideas of the proof are exactly as for KZ.
-We will prove the following statements.
+In this section we show that the connection of De Concini and Millson--Toledano~Laredo~\cite{millson_toledano_laredo_2005_casimir_connection} (DMT) is semiclassically equivalent to the quantum Hamiltonian reduction of the simply-laced quantum connection for the Harnad-dual picture~\cite{harnad_1994_dual_isomonodromic_deformations} of the previous section.